Startups made easy. Sorted.

 This is because HMRC’s gross assets definition allows you to exclude from your gross assets all advance payments for shares that convert on the same day.

-• The £350,000 EIS investments will count towards your gross assets because those shares need to be issued at least one day after the EIS shares.
+• The £350,000 EIS investments will count towards your gross assets because those shares need to be issued at least one day after the SEIS shares.

 The above points assume that your company doesn’t have any other qualifying assets or cash in the bank – if you do, then of course you’ll need to factor in those other assets when you calculate your company’s gross assets.

 Remember: it’s the money in the bank at the time the shares are issued that counts.
 So if you raised £500,000 in EIS investment and spent £200,000 of that EIS money before those SeedFASTs convert, then your company’s gross assets (according to HMRC) won’t include that £200,000.
-That’s assuming you spent the money on things like paying salaries, rather than buying equipment or stock.
+That’s assuming you spent the money on things like paying salaries, rather than buying equipment or stock (or anything that would be an ‘asset’).

-Until Parliament approves the changes and HMRC update their website and confirm the exact details (for example, that the new rules will start on 6 April 2023, that the new rules will apply to shares issued on or after that date even if the funds were received before then, etc) take all the above as conjecture, not legal advice.
+Until Parliament approves the changes and HMRC confirms the exact details (for example, that the new rules will apply to shares issued on or after 6 April 2023 even if the funds were received before then) all the above is not legal advice.

 Talk to an expert

 Ready to raise with SeedFAST to make the most of the new SEIS limits?
-Our team of expert funding strategists are ready to help.
-Book a free call and bring all your questions to get answers fast.
+Book a free call with one of our funding strategists – bring your questions to get answers fast.

 Anthony Rose